 Ensure a comprehensive approach to skills development

-By improving access to information on scheme requirements, working to simplify scheme requirements and ensuring training is available for new entrants and the existing workforce.
+By improving access to information on skills requirements, working to simplify scheme requirements and ensuring training is available for new entrants and the existing workforce.

-Support for training and accreditation including school leavers
+Support for training and accreditation for new entrants

-Building a best practice proposal for growth in the workforce
+Setting out a best practice approach for growth in the workforce

 Not only does the retrofit workforce need to increase but it needs to be highly skilled to deliver the housing of the future.
-The NHDG are working to invest in new entrants and the existing workforce to ensure training is available and up-to-date.
-Through our Retrofit Workforce Roadmap produced with the Retrofit Academy we outline key policy interventions to support the timeline for net zero delivery.
+NHDG members are working to invest in new entrants and the existing workforce to ensure training is available and up-to-date.
+Our Retrofit Workforce Roadmap, produced with The Retrofit Academy, outlines key policy interventions to support net zero delivery.

 Quantifiable metrics on skills gaps across different regions

-The skills needed to ensure housing is fit for the future are wide ranging.
-They include retrofit professionals specialising in External Wall Insulation (EWI) or those specialising in low carbon heating.
+Many skills and roles are needed to ensure housing is fit for the future.
+These range from External Wall Insulation (EWI) installers to low carbon heating installers.
 To meet the net zero challenge, the industry must quantify how many skilled professionals exist now and how many will be needed in future.
-Metrics such as the number of training providers must be tracked to ensure growth is supported across the UK.
+Metrics such as the number of training providers in local areas must be tracked to ensure growth is supported across the UK.

 Pillar 2: Securing the future of green skills for net zero delivery

-Providing long term funding for retrofit programmes will incentivise engagement from industry as they are guaranteed steady work.
-This enables them to invest in their products and services and crucially their employee training.
-Additional support through dedicated government funding for green skills training will boost access such as through the recent Heat Training Grant which offers £500 towards heat pump training.
+Providing long term funding for retrofit programmes guarantees a long term pipeline of work for industry.
+This enables businesses to invest in their products and services and crucially their employee training.
+Additional support through dedicated government funding for green skills training will boost access such as through the Heat Training Grant which offers £500 towards heat pump training.

 Area-based and community level approaches to delivery

-As well as national strategies, local communities need to be at the centre of delivery to realise net zero.
-Area-based approaches can be developed to address specific problems with tailored solutions.
-This must be led by strong collaboration between local authorities (LAs), housing providers and the private sector to deliver solutions which address the specific problems experienced in a locality.
+Local communities need to be at the centre of delivery to realise net zero.
+Area-based approaches can address specific problems with tailored local solutions.
+This must be led by strong collaboration between local authorities (LAs), housing providers and the private sector to deliver solutions which address the unique issues and characteristics of local areas.

 Strong partnerships with local actors

-To support the area-based approach communities need to develop strong partnerships across the public and private sector.
-This will enable LAs and housing providers to use their knowledge of the local population and housing stock to boost engagement with retrofit – whether this is through government schemes or private green finance.
+Strong partnerships must be developed across the public and private sector to facilitate an area-based approach, .
+This will enable LAs and housing providers to use their knowledge of local residents and housing stock to boost engagement with retrofit – whether this is through government schemes or private finance.
 Local installers are ready to do the work but local partnerships will enable it to take place efficiently and effectively.

 Pillar 3: Ensure a comprehensive approach to skills development